-In this study, we describe a novel approach to delineating non-administrative anthropographic urban boundaries from a mobility network of physical human spatial interactions.
+In this study, we describe a novel approach to delineating non-administrative anthropographic urban boundaries from a mobility network of spatial interactions.
 Specifically, the spatial interactions refer to the actual movements of Twitter users (i.e., the reallocation across the geographical space), which were extracted from more than 69 million Twitter messages from June 1st to December 31st, 2014.
-Geo-located Twitter data is proven to be a useful source for studying human mobility patterns at large spatial scales (e.g. the national level) (Hawelka et al. 2014; Jurdak et al. 2015).
-In addition, Twitter data are not as sensitive to user privacy issues and do not exhibit spatial granularity that is limited to the postal code level (Thiemann et al. 2010).
+Geo-located Twitter data are proven to be a useful source for studying human mobility patterns at large spatial scales (e.g. the national level) (Hawelka et al. 2014; Jurdak et al. 2015).
 We argue here that by investigating Twitter user mobility patterns, we can provide a different view of non-administrative units based on physical commutes rather than social ties or phone call initiation.
 A unique advantage is that non-administrative anthropographic urban boundaries can be delineated in a hierarchical fashion based upon different ranges of physical movement, which are inferred from the collective mobility patterns of Twitter users in Great Britain.

 We delineated the geography of urban boundaries in Great Britain by imposing a virtual fishnet over the islands of Great Britain.
-Twitter user movements were used to establish the connections between the fishnet's cells to form a connectivity network, where each cell acts as a node within the network.
+Twitter user movements were used to establish the connections between the fishnet cells to form a connectivity network, where each cell acts as a node within the network.
 We applied the map equation algorithm (De Domenico et al. 2015) to partition the network and associate geographic regions.
-The map equation algorithm was selected to avoid the inherent resolution problem (Fortunato and Barthélemy 2007) of the common modularity maximization method (Newman 2006).
 We found that the collective mobility patterns of Twitter users in Great Britain are divided into several distance ranges ranging from short, intra- to inter-city movements with clear distinction points.
 The identification of connected regions at each of these distance ranges yielded hierarchical boundaries of urban spaces in Great Britain.
 As the depicted urban boundaries exhibited a strong instance of spatial proximity, we further employed a gravity model to connect human mobility research to understand and justify the distance decay effects in shaping the delineated urban boundaries.
 The well-fitted gravity model explains how geographical distances found in the mobility patterns affect the interaction strength among different non-administrative anthropographic urban areas.
-Our study provides a first-step in connecting human mobility research with the delineation of non-administrative anthropographic urban boundaries based on Twitter user spatial interaction.
-This provides a new understanding of the interactions between human activities and urban space.
+Our study provides a first-step in connecting human mobility research with the delineation of non-administrative anthropographic urban boundaries based on Twitter user spatial interactions.
+This provides new insights into the interactions between human activities and urban space.

 2. Background and Related Work